Carol Woods: Theater

-Off-Broadway, she is best known for her portrayal of Big Bertha in The Village Gate's 1979 production of One Mo' Time and its TV commercial where she sang part of You've Got The Right Key But You're Working On The Wrong Keyhole and viewers were invited to see the rest in person.
+Off-Broadway, Woods is best known for her portrayal of Big Bertha in The Village Gate's 1979 production of One Mo' Time and its TV commercial where she sang part of "You've Got The Right Key But You're Working On The Wrong Keyhole" and viewers were invited to see the rest in person.
 In 1993, she portrayed Lorena Hickok in First Lady Suite at The Public Theater.
-In 1997 at the Samuel Beckett Theater she appeared as Vy, Aladdin's mother in Dreamstuff a contemporary musical spin on Aladdin.
+In 1997, at the Samuel Beckett Theater, she appeared as Vy, Aladdin's mother in Dreamstuff, a contemporary musical spin on Aladdin.

-Her regional theater credits include An Evening Dinner Theatre in Elmsford, New York where she appeared as Jewel in The Best Little Whorehouse in Texas.
-At the McCarter Theater in Princeton, New Jersey, Carol Woods appeared in C'mon and Hear: Irving Berlin's America (1994), A Christmas Carol (1996), Greensboro: A Requiem (1996).
-At Montclair State University in 1992 Carol Woods repeated the starring role in Ma Rainey's Black Bottom, which she had played in London's Royal National Theatre three years earlier.
+Her regional theater credits include An Evening Dinner Theatre in Elmsford, New York, where she appeared as Jewel in The Best Little Whorehouse in Texas.
+At the McCarter Theater in Princeton, New Jersey, Woods appeared in C'mon and Hear: Irving Berlin's America (1994), A Christmas Carol (1996), Greensboro: A Requiem (1996).
+At Montclair State University in 1992 Woods repeated the starring role in Ma Rainey's Black Bottom, which she had played in London's Royal National Theatre three years earlier.
 During Theaterfest '94 she appeared in Side by Side by Sondheim, and during TheatreFest '98, Triplets: The Diva Musical with Ruth Brown, and Angela Robinson.
-For the Williamstown Theatre Festival she appeared in Hot l Baltimore (2000).
+For the Williamstown Theatre Festival, Woods appeared in Hot l Baltimore (2000).

 Film

 Her first film credit was as the infamous Aunt Bunny in Eddie Murphy Raw (1987).
 She reprised her stage role of Rose in Stepping Out, based on the play of the same name, with Liza Minnelli, Shelley Winters, Bill Irwin and Jane Krakowski.
 Rose's son in the film was played by Carol's real son Raymond Rickman.
 She performed at both the Toronto Benefit for Starlight during the filming and at the "Broadway Cares/Equity Fights AIDS" New York Premiere of the film.

-In Sweet and Lowdown (1999), as Helen Minton, she sings All Of Me.
-In The Honeymooners (2005) she plays Alice's Mom.
-She also appears in Across the Universe (2007).
+In Sweet and Lowdown (1999), as Helen Minton, she sang All Of Me.
+In The Honeymooners (2005), she played Mama Gibson.
+She also appeared in Across the Universe (2007).

 Having been directed by Jack Wrangler in cabaret, she appears as herself in the 2008 documentary Wrangler: Anatomy of an Icon.
 Woods is also featured in Steam as Ella, with Ruby Dee, and in When the Evening Comes (2009) (as Mrs. Anderson).